ARM-software/LLVM-embedded-toolchain-for-Arm/docs/newlib.md

 ## Using pre-built `newlib` library package

-1. Install LLVM Embedded Toolchain for Arm
+1. Install LLVM Embedded Toolchain
 1. Download corresponding `LLVMEmbeddedToolchain-newlib-overlay` package and extract it on top of the main toolchain folder.